 - Lithuania & Belarus – BHV Push

-The President of the EHF, Marijke Fleuren said “For me the twinning project is a kind of a dream that comes true.
+The President of the EHF, Marijke Fleuren said: ‘To me the twinning project is a kind of dream come true.
 I believe in sharing knowledge and learning from each other.
 I have visited so many clubs all over Europe and listened to their needs and challenges.
-I am sure that shared views and ideas from the one can mean a world of difference for the other.
-I sincerely thank the KNHB clubs for opening their doors and welcoming European Hockey Federation Member Associations to come in.
-It will be a lifetime experience not only for the European countries but indeed for the Dutch clubs.
-Legacy!
-And the Hockey Family working together for a better future for our sport.”
+I am sure that the views and ideas from the one can mean a world of difference for the other.
+I sincerely thank the KNHB clubs for opening their doors and welcoming European Hockey Federation Member Associations.
+It will be a lifetime experience for both the European countries and the Dutch clubs themselves.
+This is the hockey family in action, working together for a better future for our sport.”

-On March 30th Push, Belarus and Lithuania officially launched their two-year twinning program.
-Minsk women’s team came by bus to Breda for a training camp and a match against Push.
+On March 30 Push, Belarus and Lithuania officially launched their two-year twinning programme.
+The Minsk women’s team came by bus to Breda for a training camp and a match against Push.
 The Lithuanian coaches shadowed Herman Kruis (Push & FIH coach) and talked with members of the club to expand their knowledge in the area of coaching, umpiring, marketing, etc.

 VHC Venlo /Portugal:

-On Friday Venlo gave a presentation about video analysis.
-On Saturday there was a workshop on the high performance sporter and on how to train tactics and techniques.
-Mario Almeida gave a presentation about Portuguese hockey, which made a big impression to all as not many realized the challenges hockey in Portugal faces.
-Both VHC Venlo and the Portuguese Hockey Federation stated that the Top Sport Weekend was a very successful ‘Kick Off’ to their twinning program!
+On Friday Venlo gave a presentation on video analysis.
+On Saturday there was a workshop on the high performance player and on how to train tactics and techniques.
+Mario Almeida gave a presentation about Portuguese hockey, which made a big impression on everyone as not many realised the challenges hockey in Portugal faces.
+Both VHC Venlo and the Portuguese Hockey Federation stated that the Top Sport Weekend was a very successful ‘Kick Off’ to their twinning programme.

 The other twinning partners are in the process of putting their action plans together.